Jordan Pass Online: Easy Jordan Tourist Visa

 Our customers have great stories about us

-The Jordan Pass is a tourist ticket that waives the visa fees (for tourists that stays a minimum of 3 whole nights in Jordan) and allows citizens from eligible countries to gain free entry to over 36 attractions in Jordan, including 3 consecutive visit days to Petra.
+The Jordan Pass is a tourist ticket that waives the visa fees (for tourists that stay a minimum of 3 whole nights in Jordan) and allows citizens from eligible countries FREE entry to over 40 attractions in Jordan, including 3 consecutive visit days to Petra.

-You require to have a passport valid for a minimum period of 6 months from the date of entry into Jordan.
+To apply you only need your passport.
+It has to be valid for a minimum period of 6 months from the date of entry into Jordan.

 - Antigua and Barbuda